cijang74/cijang74/README.md

 ### "When you go through hardships and decide not to surrender, that is strength." — Arnold Schwarzenegger
 👋Hi there!
-I'm a game development trainee.
+I'm a game development trainee./
 I'm not good at programming well now, but I am going to practice hardly until access my dream🌱

 I enjoy game <Dead by Daylight> would you play with me?😉